-How to stop your dog gate-crashing picnics in the Park
+How to stop your dog from gate-crashing picnics in the Park

-Most of the parks in the UK, unless they’re designated as dog-free, or purely just for doggy use, are for everyone’s benefit, and as dog owners, we need to be respectful of this fact.
+Most of the UK parks, unless designated as dog-free or purely for doggy use, are for everyone’s benefit, and as dog owners, we need to be respectful of this fact.

 Walking in the Parks

-Obviously, you need to still keep walking your dog, and to make the walk as much fun as possible.
-During the picnic and bbq season, it may be wise to invest in a retractable, long lead and if possible, avoid the busy periods at the park.
-Work on and practice your recall training before the park gets busy and take some of his favourite pet treats and have them to hand, and keep him rewarded for his good behaviour.
-Consider taking your dog to the countryside, or perhaps the beach, if you have more time on a weekend.
+You must still keep walking your dog and make the walk as much fun as possible.
+During the picnic and bbq season, it may be wise to invest in a retractable, long lead and, if possible, avoid the busy periods at the Park.
+Work on and practice your recall training before the Park gets busy and take some of his favourite pet treats and have them to hand, and keep him rewarded for his good behaviour.
+Consider taking your dog to the countryside or the beach if you have more time on a weekend.

 Does your dog rummage for food?

 It’s an instinctual behaviour for a dog to hunt out and steal food.
-Dogs learned to scavenge in the wild to survive, so actually, if he spies any unguarded food he will unwittingly make a beeline for it.
+Dogs learn to scavenge in the wild to survive, so if he spies any unguarded food, he will unwittingly make a beeline for it.

-If your dog is constantly hungry and tends to eat anything within his sight, you need to be extra careful when out on a walk and in the location of picnic or BBQ food, as there are several dangerous food products that could cause a problem if your dog manages to eat them.
+Suppose your dog is constantly hungry and tends to eat anything within his sight.
+In that case, you need to be extra careful when out on a walk and in the location of picnic or BBQ food, as several dangerous food products could cause a problem if your dog manages to eat them.
 Make sure your family and friends are also aware of these food threats and ask them never to give your pet any food items without your permission.

-Be aware of these following dangerous food items that may trigger a reaction or illness in your dog if ingested:
+Be aware of the following dangerous food items that may trigger a reaction or illness in your dog if ingested:

 - Raisins and Grapes